Current Openings

 Department: English and Honors Program

-on screen.
-This book demonstrates the application of strategies for global inclusiveness to Shakespeare studies in the classroom and suggests that we can gain empathy by analyzing complex cultural texts such as Shakespeare in adaptation.
+This books demonstrate the application of strategies for global inclusiveness to Shakespeare studies in the classroom and suggests that we can gain empathy by analyzing complex cultural texts such as Shakespeare in adaptation.
 Global perspectives can help us tackle the pervasive Whiteness of Shakespeare studies.

 Number of openings: 1